ivanzoid/transource/README.md

 ### Limitations

-It's pretty dumb at the moment, it will not translate multiline (`/* */`) comments, and it will not try to translate consecutive comments as a single whole.
+It's pretty dumb at the moment, it will not translate multiline (`/* */`) comments, and it will translate consecutive comments line by line, not as a single whole.

 ### Prerequisites